We Will Survive

-We Will Survive is a 2016 Philippine comedy-drama television series directed by Jeffrey Jeturian and Mervyn Brondial, starring Pokwang and Melai Cantiveros.
-The series aired on ABS-CBN's Primetime Bida evening block and worldwide via The Filipino Channel from February 29, 2016 to July 15, 2016, replacing Pasión de Amor and was replaced by Pinoy Big Brother: Lucky Season 7.
+We Will Survive is a 2016 Philippine television drama comedy series broadcast by ABS-CBN.
+Directed by Jeffrey R. Jeturian and Mervyn B. Brondial, it stars Pokwang and Melai Cantiveros.
+It aired on the network's Primetime Bida line up and worldwide on TFC from February 29, 2016 to July 15, 2016, replacing Pasión de Amor and was replaced by Pinoy Big Brother: Lucky Season 7.
 Starting April 18, 2016, it was demoted to ABS-CBN's Kapamilya Gold afternoon block to give way for My Super D.

 Premise

 Two probinsiyanas and childhood friends, Wilma; a sure-footed family woman and Maricel; a risk-taking dreamer, both experienced heartaches that sealed their friendship—but after these heartaches, they both had a resolve that they will survive.

 Wilma decides to go to Manila to forget her heartache, and find growth in terms of her career—for herself, and her family.
 Maricel on the other hand, decides to stay in Albay to focus on her dream and become a Hotel General Manager.
 With Wilma's temporary absence in Maricel's life, Maricel meets a man who will help her recover from her heartache and she immediately falls in love with this man.

 Both Wilma and Maricel are seemingly recovering from their past heartaches, until one day, their lives are both shaken by one ultimate test of their friendship.